JustGlowing/minisom/paper/paper.md

    index: 2
 date: 23 July 2020
 bibliography: paper.bib
+---

 # Summary

-The `MiniSom` library is a minimalistic and Numpy based implementation of the Self Organizing Maps (SOM).
+`MiniSom` is a minimalistic and Numpy based implementation of the Self Organizing Maps (SOM).
 SOM is a type of Artificial Neural Network able to convert complex, nonlinear statistical relationships between high-dimensional data items into simple geometric relationships on a low-dimensional display.

 # Statement of need